Magisk-Modules-Repo/motoclockwidget/README.md

 ## Changelog
 * v.
 3.5.5 <br>
- Modifications to support the app from Android 5.1.1
+ Support for Android 5.1.1 or above

 * v.
 3.5.1 <br>
 Support for Android 6